-In the spring of 2012 Hogy introduced the 7″ Sand Eel.
-While this bait is hugely popular for striper anglers targeting sand eels feeding on sand eels, they are a deadly tuna bait.
-In recent years, finding a bait small enough to replicate a small sand eel, but heavy enough to cast has been a challenge.
-When paired with the 2oz Darter head, this bait can be easily cast to breaking fish.
-Since the soft-bait is relatively small in comparison to the lead head, it is a casting dream.
+Cast and Drop: In the spring of 2012, Hogy introduced the 7" Sand Eel.
+While this bait is hugely popular for striper anglers targeting striped bass feeding on sand eels, they are a deadly tuna bait.
+In recent years, finding a bait small enough to replicate a small sand eel, but heavy enough to cast, has been a challenge.
+When paired with the 2oz Barbarian Jig Head, this bait can be easily cast to breaking fish.
+Since the softbait is relatively small in comparison to the lead head, it is a casting dream.

 Location: Anywhere tuna are feeding on sand eels.

 Tides: Depending on where you are fishing, the water can be moving heavily or not.